ejneyland/stocksystem/README.md

 ![Trello Cards](img/trello.png)

 I used Trello Cards to keep track of all the tasks and steps required to build this app.
-I set dates for each task
+I set dates and colour-coded priority tags for each task for time management purposes, in order to abide by and keep on track with target deadlines.
+This was done through the creation of a timeline of project milestones, in an order of logical sequence for the construction of my app.
+I chose not to insert development steps/checklists into my Trello Cards directly, as I personally found it more convenient and accessible to have these steps outlined in pseudocode within my ruby files and in the markdown file.
+This saved me from switching between my code and my trello project homepage to see what order of steps to follow.
+In future projects where I am collaborating with multiple people, I will add my steps to the trello tasks so that is readable by others who view it.
+The steps/checklist for each main task is outlined below.

 #### Option Menu